MohitIndoriya/hebefullstack/README.md

 # Hebe Boutique Full Stack Clone
-Hello everyone, this blog is all about my 3rd project in Masai School i.e. cloning of Hebe Boutique’s website.
-In this project, we were a team of 5members including myself, Ankit Rana ,Hardeep Siwach ,Abhishek Patra and Priyanka Chejera .
+Hello everyone,.
+In this project, we were a team of 5members including Mohit Indoriya , Ankit Rana ,Hardeep Siwach ,Abhishek Patra and Priyanka Chejera .
 We have completed this project in 5 days.

 # Technologies used:
 In making this project, we used Html, Css, advanced JavaScript, React, Redux, Context API, Chakra UI ,mongodb,Express ,Node.js.

 # Tasks Done:
 We have assigned our tasks equally in the team.
 For example, landing page was created by Priyanka Chejera.
-Login of User and Admin page was created by Mohit Kumar Indoriya.Google Oauth is done by Abhishek patra , Cart  and Checkout was created by AnKit Rana  and Product and Product Details  was created by Hardeep Siwach.
+Login of User and Admin Section  was created by Mohit Kumar Indoriya.Google Oauth is done by Abhishek patra , Cart  and Checkout was created by AnKit Rana  and Product and Product Details  was created by Hardeep Siwach.

 # Features:
 # Landing page: